 In this interactive session, we will discuss Page’s approach to progressing the communications function and enterprise across four key paths, and focus on how we can map and lead change in our organizations.

 |2:00-2:50 pm||Multitrack Session: The Invisible Lever of Transformation- How Leaders Can Shift Organizational Energy to Unleash Potential

 MaryCay Durrant, Gagen MacDonald

-When thousands of employees come together, unleash shared, positive energy, and harness that force in a strategic direction, companies can achieve amazing results, quickly.
-For organizations undergoing significant change, strong strategies and smart plans stand little chance of success if its people can’t – or won’t – muster the energy to make it happen.
+Companies have experienced strong results from employee engagement and directed energy but strong strategies and smart plans are required to harness organizational energy effectively.
 So how do you change an organization’s energy?
 In this highly hands-on, experiential breakout session, participants will better understand the factors that yield organizational energy and how they can steer that energy to make their company’s transformation successful.

 |3:50 – 4:10 pm||Break|

 |4:10-5:00 pm||Coming Soon?
 Deciphering the Promise (and Peril) of Automation and AI for Communications

 Julie Shin Choi, Vice President and General Manager of Artificial Intelligence Products and Research Marketing, Intel

 Ben Worthen, CEO, Message Lab